apache/incubator-streampark/streampark-registry/streampark-registry-plugins/streampark-registry-jdbc/README.md

 # Introduction

 This module is the jdbc registry plugin module, this plugin will use jdbc as the registry center.
-Will use the database configuration same as streampark in api'yaml default.
+Will use the database configuration same as streampark in config.yaml default.

 # How to use